 — Fred Carter, Jr. – Louisiana Hayride guitarist

 Sponsors were eager to support KWKH and the station was a success.
 It experienced a dip in popularity during World War II, because most of its staff, as well as most of the regular performers, were in the service.
 But after the war, it picked up again.
 Times had changed.
 There was a nation-wide sense of relief that the war was over.
 The economy had picked up.
 People wanted to enjoy themselves.
 There was no television yet.
 Music and radio was a national pastime.
 After WWII, and this is very important in terms of what was to come, KWKH’s signal was boosted to 50,000 watts, which meant it now reached California coast.
 So “regional” music was starting to spread.
 People who had never been to Texas, or Arkansas, could now enjoy music from that part of the country, in real-time.
 The country was starting to blend together, which, of course, would become even more exaggerated with the advent of televisions in every home.
-Americans, of course, had a sense of patriotism and togetherness, just because they all lived in the same land, but before easy flights across the country, before national radio shows and national television programs, different regions were isolated from one another.
-You could read about the South in the newspaper, you could read about the goings-on in New York in the newspaper, but there’s something about the medium of radio, and then television, that is far more intimate.
+Americans had a sense of togetherness, just because they all lived on the same continent, but before easy flights across the country, before national radio shows and national television programs, different regions were isolated from one another.
+You could read about the South in the newspaper, you could read about the goings-on in New York, but there’s something about the medium of radio, and then television, that is far more intimate.
 You are there.
-This was an important element of that era, and of course, Mr. Elvis Presley was born in 1935, the exact right year to take advantage of this blending of the country, this disappearance of boundaries.
+This was an important element of that era, and of course, Elvis Presley was born in 1935, the exact right year to take advantage of this blending of the country, this disappearance of boundaries.
 10 years later and the revolution would have already occurred.
 10 years earlier, he wouldn’t have reaped the benefits of the new mediums and would probably have stayed a regional star.
 But no. 1935 meant he was coming-of-age in the early to mid 50s.
 A perfect dovetail of timing.
 Couldn’t have happened any other way.

 After World War II, the radio station got more ambitious, named it Louisiana Hayride, and started seeking out new artists.
 There were a couple of innovative station-heads and producers who began to put together early-morning hillbilly shows.
 The artists would come to the station at some god-awful hour, after driving sometimes hours from their gig at a schoolhouse or a fair the night before, and play for an hour.
 These early-morning shows were so popular that it was decided to put together a weekly Saturday night show.
 This would eventually become the Louisiana Hayride.